bchaffin/bchaffin.github.io/recaman/recaman.markdown

 ### The Recamán Sequence

 The [Recamán sequence](https://en.wikipedia.org/wiki/Recam%C3%A1n%27s_sequence) is a fascinating integer sequence.
 It is in the [OEIS](https://oeis.org/) as [A005132](https://oeis.org/A005132); in fact its first terms spiral around the outside of the OEIS logo.
 It features in the Numberphile video [The Slightly Spooky Recamán Sequence](https://www.youtube.com/watch?v=FGC5TdIiT9U).
 It has inspired some [beautiful artwork](https://oeis.org/A005132/a005132_1.png), and is discussed in many places on the internet.

+I first heard of this sequence in a talk by Neil Sloane in 2006, and I have returned to it many times over the years, through many generations of computing hardware and compilers.
+Altogether I've probably invested more time and energy in this project than almost any other.

 The definition is simple: the first term, a(0), is 0.
 Then to get the nth term, we subtract n from the previous term, if the result would be non-negative and has not already appeared in the sequence; otherwise, we add n to the previous term.
 (Duplicate terms are allowed when adding.)
 So to get the first few terms:
 - For a(1), we try subtracting 1 from a(0)=0, but that's negative, so instead we add to get a(1) = 1.